Tvede-dk/CommonsenseAndroidKotlin/readme.md

 # Introduction
 This library is a layer upon the android platform, trying to lift out bad design design decisions, and other annoyances. including the tremendous boilerplate code that is required in android programming.

-# Why then use this library ?
+# Why use this library?

 The point about this library is that google is developing android as a platform, which means to allow developers to create everything, which does not necessarily translate to "easy to program for"